INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/05 - Common Issues/05 - Common Issues.md

 Never launch a thread in a constructor

-No need for `synchronize` in the constructor if :
+No need for `synchronize` in the constructor if:
 - Fields are final
 - Field is initialised with its default value (e.g. an int with a value of 0)